-Pathways after Year 11 Training Pathways Career Routes Students can progress to the following courses available at Helston Community College: Level 3 Cambridge Technical in Sport and Physical Activity By successfully undertaking the BTEC First Award in Sport, you should acquire increased self-reliance and an awareness of the vocational skills needed in the sport and leisure sector. ■ Helston Post-16 Sports Academy Excellent basis for careers in coaching, teaching and the leisure industry.
+Pathways after Year 11

+Training Pathways Career Routes

+Students can progress to the following courses available at Helston Community College: Level 3 Cambridge Technical in Sport and Physical Activity Helston Post-16 Sports Academy Sport science has a wealth of opportunities.
+You could become anything from a personal trainer, teacher, coach or an analytical sport consultant at a premiership club.
+An excellent basis for careers in the leisure industry.